Jcbnunez/biol4585j-yey2sn/Class_Materials/6.PCA/README.md

 ##Note --> We have to call it "sampleId" so that both objects have a common column
 ```

 Using linear models and ANOVAs, can you determine if either year, or, season play a role in PCA signals of Dimensions 1 and 2?
 Provide your answer in the Collab portal.
+Upload a document showing the variable tested (Season, Year) and the P value of the ANOVA.
+I expect to see 4 results Dim 1 -> Season, Dim 1 -> Year, Dim 2 -> Season, Dim 2 -> Year.
+Include a statement clearly saying "Variable X appears to be statistically correlated to Dim X" ... alternatively, "no variables show statistical correlation to Dim x ...".
+Include your name and the name of your partners.
+All margins must be 0.5 inches.